-Ventures into abandoned structures are perhaps the most common example of urban exploration.
+Venturing into abandoned structures is perhaps the most common example of urban exploration.
 At times, sites are entered first by locals, and may sport large amounts of graffiti and other acts of vandalism.
 Explorers face various risks in abandoned structures including collapsing roofs and floors, broken glass, guard dogs, the presence of chemicals and other harmful substances, most notably asbestos, hostile squatters and motion detectors.
 Some explorers wear respirators to protect their airways and proper attire to protect their bodies.

 Although targets of exploration vary from one country to another, high-profile abandonments include amusement parks, grain elevators, factories, power plants, missile silos, fallout shelters, hospitals, asylums, schools, poor houses, and sanatoriums.